ARLM-Keller/HylaFAX-Reloaded/README.txt

 -autoclose                           close after sending data to the server -regex <expression | "default">      override the "Number caption enabled" configuration option setting it to TRUE, either using the provided expression or the default
--noregex                             override the "Number caption enabled" configuration option setting it to FALSE Parameters that contain spaces MUST be enclosed in double quotes.
+-noregex                             override the "Number caption enabled" configuration option setting it to FALSE -firstpage                           override the "Look at the first page only" configuration option setting it to TRUE -wholedoc                            override the "Look at the first page only" configuration option setting it to FALSE Parameters that contain spaces MUST be enclosed in double quotes.
 The -retry param is interpreted this way: if a comma is found, it is treated as days,hours; otherwise, if a colon is found, it is treated as hours (days=0); otherwise it is treated as days (hours=0).
 Example: